RchGrav/astraeus/astraeus.md

 **Goal:** Finalize the roster of deeply-scoped sub-agent roles, ensuring full-spectrum coverage of the core project *only*.

 * **Workflow Expert Persona Activation:**
-  // orchestrator: ultrathink level engaged
+  // orchestrator: ultrathink level engaged w/ sequential thinking mcp server for this critical step which may take extreme focus for workflows and agent alignments
   * "As a Workflow Design Specialist with 20 years in process engineering, I design interaction patterns that maximize parallel execution while minimizing communication overhead"

 * **Compile and Refine Role List:** Start with the Broad Scoped Archetypes. *Ultrathink* if any other specialists are needed based on the Phase 1 analysis. **Crucially:**